awslabs/kubeflow-manifests/deployments/add-ons/prometheus/README.md

 Many Kubeflow users utilize Prometheus and Grafana to monitor and visualize their metrics.
 However it can be difficult to scale open source Prometheus and Grafana as the number of nodes to be monitored increases.
 AMP seeks to simplify this issue by allowing multiple Prometheus servers to aggregate their metrics in Amazon Managed Prometheus, and finally Amazon Managed Grafana allows customers to then view these aggregated metrics.

 ## Prerequisites
-First, download one of our deployment options by following the directions at: https://awslabs.github.io/kubeflow-manifests/docs/deployment/
+Download one of our deployment options by following the directions at: https://awslabs.github.io/kubeflow-manifests/docs/deployment/

-Second, make sure you have awscurl installed: `pip3 install awscurl`

 **Note:** The steps below will assume you are sitting in the kubeflow-manifests directory.